treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 > A global currency

 With this high-level outline all I had to do was to fill it in.
-Yes, I know that's simplifying the reality a bit, but it's pretty close to how I wrote my book:
+Yeah, that's simplifying the reality a little, but it's actually pretty close to how I wrote my book:

-I had a bunch of ideas that I turned into chapters and filled them in while revisiting the chapter and section layout.
+1. I had a bunch of ideas that I turned into chapters.
+1. I wrote one chapter at a time (not necessarily in order).
+1. I revised the planned chapters over time.
+1. I rewrote *a lot*.

+It may sound too simplistic and too perfect---surely you cannot plan so well that this is all there is to writing a book?
+Remember that this is only a rough plan to guide you, in reality the process will be messy.
+Moving, rewriting and throwing away chapters will be necessary.

+## Organizing chapters or blog posts

-This approach works great inside the chapters or in a longer blog post too.
+This approach with first creating an outline works great inside the chapters or in a longer blog post too.

-There I organize the big points I want to make using headers and sub-headers.
+I may start with a simple list of things I want to say, but my goal is to turn that into headers and sub-headers.
 As an example, these are the headers from the post [Battling burnout][]:

 > Is it burnout, depression or both?